MagForceSeven/Starfire/StarfireUtilities/README.md

 The ArrayTypeUtilities function used to be written using the ArrayCaster instead of direct reinterpret casts, but I still have other code that isn't an up/down/interface cast and I find using this to be slightly better syntax than the reinterpret cast for general code.

+### Gameplay Tag K2 Statics
+_GameplayTagK2Statics.h/cpp_

+A private function library with utility functions to power custom blueprint nodes from the Developer module.

 ## Developer

 ### Starfire K2 Utilities